Hyunggilwoo/Sudoku-board/README.md

 - A well documented and useful README.md including
   - A description of your project
+  -   This is sudoku puzzle generator on a systems console.
   - Dependency and installation instructions **excluding Geany, Git, Java, JavaFX, and ANSI/Unicode support**
+  -   To run the project, Geany and Java needs to be installed.
+  -   To install Geany:
+        Windows and Mac

+        Visit https://www.geany.org/download/releases/ (Links to an external site.) and select the installer for your platform
+        Linux

+        While the above should work, I prefer

+        sudo apt install geany yaru-theme-icon

+       To install Java:

+        Windows and Mac

+        Visit https://www.oracle.com/java/technologies/javase-jdk16-downloads.html (Links to an external site.) to download the             installer for your Operating System.
+        Linux

+        The above should work but I prefer running the following in a terminal:

+        sudo apt install openjdk-16-jdk

   - Instructions on configuration and execution of your project
+  -
   - Sample output (images appreciated)
+  -
   - A description of your repository and overall software design
+  -
-  - Citations, Challenges, and anything else you feel is relevant
+  - Citations, Challenges, and anything else you feel is relevant I had challenge in identifying the recursive algorithm to create a sudoku puzzle.
 - A functioning project with a working interface (terminal or graphical) that uses most of the following
   - Methods
   - If/Else